PyFunceble/mariadb-import-export-template/README.md

 Currently this is the first template which just has made it's import face from a working copy.

-@spirillen is working on the `pull_request.sh` script on a local enviroment.
+@spirillen is working on the `pull_request.sh` script on a local environment.

-Once his script is ready for testing the procress will continue.
+Once his script is ready for testing the process will continue.

-Have fun, and don't hasitate to contribute.
+Have fun, and don't hesitate to contribute.